 At the Training College, which was opened in 1914, the activities comprise-(a) training of teacher-scholarship holders; (b) short courses of training for unclassified teachers selected from small country schools; and (c) tutorial classes and correspondence tuition courses to assist students preparing for departmental examinations or for matriculation.
-During 1926 the number of students under training or tuition was 653, comprising 30 senior and 142 junior scholarship holders, 133 teachers at evening classes, 20 short course students, and 216 teachers receiving tuition by correspondence.
-In addition, 112 students, principally public servants, were receiving tuition at evening classes.
+During 1927 the number of students under training or tuition was 838, comprising 28 senior and 193 junior scholarship holders, 138 teachers at evening classes, 20 short course students, and 269 teachers receiving tuition by correspondence.
+In addition, 193 students, principally public servants, were receiving tuition at evening classes.
+Students at the College gain practical experience at the principal Practising School and at the Associated Practising Schools.

 (iv) South Australia.
 In preceding Year Books a brief account was given of the scheme of training for teachers introduced in 1920.
 (See No. 17, p.
 461.)
 During the year 1925 additional facilities were provided for instruction in domestic art, woodwork, and elementary agriculture.
-Some difficulty has been experienced in recent years in maintaining an adequate supply of trained teachers, owing to the shortage of men teachers required for small country schools that are unsuitable for women, the extension of superprimary education and the need for relieving teachers on sick leave.
-In 1926, 65 teachers who had left the service were re-employed, and after a brief training 79 suitable persons, chiefly ex-monitors or High School students were appointed to other vacancies.
-The total number of students in attendance at the Training College in January, 1927, was 322.
+The total number of students in attendance at the Training College during the year 1927 was 432.
 Practical work in teaching is carried out at selected schools for the various types of teachers.
 Lectures on subnormality and delinquency in children were given for the first time in 1925.
-The disability under which the College has laboured for many yearsthrough having no premises of its own has been remedied by the erection of a speciallydesigned building.
+The disability under which the College has laboured for many years through having no premises of its own has been remedied by the erection of a specially-designed building.
+At the present time many of the teachers possess University degrees, and others are taking advantage of the specially designed evening lectures at the University.